 – Ida K McCaskill, Director of Christian Education, Highland Presbyterian Church, Winston-Salem, NC

-the creation of 300 multimedia storytime kits and the purchase of a bookmobile to support them in these endeavors.
-He also purchased a bookmobile for Hispanic Services and developed close ties with Hispanic families, churches, and other institutions, emerging as a national leader in Hispanic outreach among libraries with rapidly expanding Hispanic populations.
+of 300 multimedia storytime kits; design and purchase bookmobiles to visit day care centers and key community settings where many Hispanic immigrants reside.
+He developed close ties with Hispanic families, churches, and other institutions, introducing them to the library's materials and services.
+Jon emerged as a national leader in Hispanic outreach among libraries with rapidly expanding Hispanic populations.